Skip to content

 Network guidance shaped for scanability, day-two clarity, and operator context.

 AGH Network is the runtime-owned coordination layer that lets agent sessions find each other, share capabilities, and close work with receipts — without turning AGH into a workflow engine.
-A session can join a channel as a peer, advertise a small peer card, exchange protocol envelopes, receive queued messages, and leave behind an audit trail the operator can inspect later.
+A session can join a channel as a peer, advertise a small peer card, hold N-to-N conversation in public threads, hand off restricted work in two-party direct rooms, exchange protocol envelopes, receive queued messages, and leave behind an audit trail the operator can inspect later.

 This is the part of AGH that changes the product category.
 Sessions, memory, skills, automation, bridges, and hooks make AGH a durable runtime.
 Network makes that runtime a coordination substrate for agents that need to find each other, delegate bounded work, and report what happened.